Preserve and protect nature

 Before we got the construction permit to build our ecological resort, we did an extended environmental impact study.
-This to ensure that the impact on the environment would be as minimal as possible.
-This study was approved by SEMARNAT, the Ministry of environment.
-Maya Luna has been constructed carefully.
-No trees were cut and no mangrove was destroyed.
-We try as much as possible to respect the environment by using natural resources:
+Such a study ensures that the impact on the environment is as minimal as possible.
+SEMARNAT, the Ministry of environment approved this study and after that we constructed Maya Luna carefully.
+For instance we did not cut trees and did not destroy mangrove.

-Sea grass –at our ecological resort we use sea grass as fertilizer in our garden.
+Sea grass – At our ecological resort we use sea grass as fertilizer in our garden.

 Hotel and Bungalows

 On arrival we inform guests on the different aspects of the ecological nature of hotel Maya Luna.
 For example we kindly ask them to use the rainwater as well as the electricity in a responsible way.
 We change Linen and towels every 3 days at our ecological resort.
 We offer 24 hours electricity.
 All bungalows have an energy saving fan and use energy saving lights.
 There is no air conditioning nor television in the bungalows.
 The windows of the bungalows let the sea- breeze pass freely through your bungalow.
 The locals call this Mayan-airconditioning.

 Ecological resort Maya Luna joined a program which stimulates its members, all of them small business owners, to only buy with each other.
 As much as we can, we work with local providers.
 We buy the daily caught of local fisherman.
 Some of the menu ingredients, for example bananas, papaya and coriander, grow in our garden.